 - Your view of the role work plays within your overall identity, current and future goals and personal reward system.

-- How much you are able to engage with your work
+- Degree to which you are able to engage with your work

-- How much control you think you have in your role
+- Level of control you think you have in your role

 - Workplace norms – including actual or perceived supervisor and colleague expectations and narratives

 - How familiar you are with the technology and software you are using (known as ‘computer self-efficacy)